alexandrenm/Air-Quality-Around-Eiffel-Tower/README.md

 # Air-Quality-Around-Eiffel-Tower

-Is the air quality better at ground level or on the top?
+Is the air quality better at ground level or at the top?